University Human Resources

 • Keep home and work addresses updated in Workday

-• Notify their department if they relocate
+• Notify their department if they are considering relocating to a different state

 • Review pay slips regularly for correct tax withholding